Powers of Darkness: The East End, Jack the Ripper and the Thames Torso Murders

-found in sacks in the Thames, this blood, that flows, that flows and streams, while the murderer cannot be not found.”
+found in sacks in the Thames, this blood, that flows, that flows and streams, while the murderer cannot be not found."

-Bloom—who, it must be noted, was commenting on the Icelandic text before the existence of its Swedish source was widely known—also observes similarities between the descriptions of Draculitz's female followers and the contemporary stereotype of the "exotic" Ashkenazi Jewish prostitutes whose dark complexions and perceived voluptuousness made them popular with East End pimps.
+Bloom—who was commenting on the Icelandic text before the existence of its Swedish source was widely known—also observes similarities between the descriptions of Draculitz's female followers and the contemporary stereotype of the "exotic" Ashkenazi Jewish prostitutes whose dark complexions and perceived voluptuousness made them popular with East End pimps.